ctechfilmuniversity/conference_acsfub.github.io/README.md

 All deadlines (20:00 GMT) are hard.
 Late submissions are not accepted.

-* 21.08.20: Abstract Due
+* 30.08.21: Abstract Due
-* 28.08.20: Paper Due
+* 02.09.21: Paper Due
-* 02.09.20: Review Start
+* 07.09.21: Review Start
-* 23.09.20: Review Due
+* 28.09.21: Review Due
-* 28.09.20: Author Notification
+* 30.09.21: Author Notification
-* 10.10.20: Camera-ready Paper Due
+* October 21 (tba): Camera-ready Paper Due
-* 15.-16.10.20: Conference presentation
+* October 21 (tba): Conference presentation

 ## Paper Submission

 * Submissions will be made electronically through the [EasyChair submission system](https://easychair.org/conferences/?conf=acsfub2020).
 * Submissions are anonymous.
 DO NOT INCLUDE YOUR NAME IN THE SUBMITTED PAPER PDF.
-* Submissions are only accepted as pdf from the given [LaTeX template](acsfubPublStyle-2020.zip).
+* Submissions are only accepted as pdf from the given [LaTeX template](acsfubPublStyle.zip).
-    * The template is a stripped down version of the original conference template of the [Eurographics](https://conferences.eg.org/egev20/) conference, with this [original submission template](egPublStyle-EG-full-star-short-edu-tut-posters-2019.zip)).
+    * The template is a stripped down version of the original conference template of the [Eurographics](https://conferences.eg.org/eg2021/) conference, with this [original submission template](egPublStyle-EG-full-star-short-edu-tut-posters-2019.zip)).
 This specific template is fairly complex but it will be a good (and realistic) exercise for you to work with this template.
     * **If you have no experience with working with LaTeX make sure to plan in enough time to get accustomed to the system.**
     * If you know LaTeX feel free to add packages and commands to the template.
 However make sure that you always adhere to the predefined layout.
 If in doubt, the layout is explicitly listed in [Eurographics Author’s guidelines](egPublStyle-EG-full-star-short-edu-tut-posters-2019.zip).
     * Here can find an Eurographics [exemplary short paper](https://www.dfki.de/fileadmin/user_upload/import/10356_009-012.pdf) (randomly chosen).